SPDA-SAM: A Self-prompted Depth-Aware Segment Anything Model for Instance Segmentation: Experiments

 \subsubsection{Impact of the SSSPM}

 We further examined the effect of the proposed SSSPM on our SPDA-SAM.
-Three variants of the SPDA-SAM were obtained by removing the entire SSSPM, the spatial prompt and the semantic prompt.
+Six variants of the SPDA-SAM were obtained by removing the entire SSSPM, using only the spatial prompt or the semantic prompt, and adopting different fusion strategies for the semantic and spatial prompts.
 These variants were compared with the SPDA-SAM in Table \ref{tab:ablation_SSSPM}.
 It can be observed that the use of the entire SSSPM produced the best result across the three data sets no matter which metric was used.
 It is suggested that the self-prompt module is useful for our SPDA-SAM.

-\subsubsection{Impact of the Depth Estimator.}
+\subsubsection{Impact of the Depth Estimator}

 In addition, we investigated the effect of the depth estimator on our method.
 Four state-of-the-art monocular depth estimators were tested, including Dense Prediction Transformer (DPT) \cite{ranftl2021vision}, Zero-shot Transfer by Combining Relative and Metric Depth (ZoeDepth) \cite{bhat2023zoedepth}, Depth Anything (DA) \cite{depthanything} and Depth Anything v2 (DAv2) \cite{yang2024depth}.
 Given four underwater hull images, the depth maps that the four depth estimators generated were visualized in Fig. \ref{fig:ablation_depth_vis}.
 It can be seen that the depth maps produced by DAv2 manifest the clearer boundaries, more consistent structures and better depth layering, compared with the other depth estimators.
 The results derived using our SPDA-SAM together with the four depth estimators are also compared in Table \ref{tab:ablation_depth_liaci}.
 As can be seen, the utilization of DAv2 normally produced the better result than those derived using the other depth estimators across the three data sets, regardless of which metric was used.
 This finding demonstrates that the quality of the depth map obtained using a pre-trained estimator is important to the performance of our SPDA-SAM.